awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 **Note**
 On all Linux\-based systems supported by Patch Manager, you can choose a different source repository configured for the instance, typically to install non\-security updates\.
 For information, see [How to Specify an Alternative Patch Source Repository \(Linux\)](patch-manager-how-it-works-alt-source-repository.md)\.

-Choose from the following to learn how Patch Manager selects security patches for your operating system\.
+Choose from the following tabs to learn how Patch Manager selects security patches for your operating system\.

 ------
 #### [ Windows ]